About¶

 kcli create vm -i $img -P nets=['{"name":"default","ip":"192.168.122.250","netmask":"24","gateway":"192.168.122.1"}']

-If you set reserveip to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range.
+If you set reserveip to True, a reservation will be made if the corresponding network has dhcp and when the provided ip belongs to the network range.
+Note providing such ip is mandatory.

 You can set reservedns to True to create a dns entry for the vm in the corresponding network ( only done for the first nic).